vchain-us/cnlc-docs/pages/help/introduction.md

 * Digital objects identification (digital checksum)
 * Store log streams (i. e. access logs)

-The CNLC platform provides additional security for key transactions in any business while enabling compliance with data privacy and security regulations like PCI-DSS-10.
+The CNIL platform provides additional security for key transactions in any business while enabling compliance with data privacy and security regulations like PCI-DSS-10.

 ## Major Components

-Whether deployed on-premises or in the cloud, CodeNotary Immutable Ledger provides you a browser-based dashboard that can be used to manage the software:
+Whether deployed on-premises or in the cloud, CodeNotary Cloud provides you a browser-based dashboard that can be used to manage the software:

 - [Core platform](/help/introduction#core-platform)
 - [User Interface](/help/introduction#user-interface)